Ronokof/Full-Japanese-Study-Deck/README.md

 ## Vocab with no kanji

-This subdeck includes 4671 words that **do not use kanji**, only kana.
+This subdeck includes 4671 common words that **do not use kanji**, only kana.

 ## Sources